-Figure 8: Meningococcal disease cases reported to MIDAS by serogroup, 2003 to 2022 (week 13)
+Figure 8: Meningococcal disease cases reported to MIDAS by serogroup, 2003 to 2023 (week 26)

 Serogroup W cases continue to be reported separately following introduction of the MenACWY immunisation programme.
 Figure 9 demonstrates a positive impact of the MenACWY vaccine for the eligible population.
-There was one serogroup W case reported in the first quarter of 2023.
+One serogroup W case has been reported in 2023 so far (first quarter).